pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 The product has appealing properties, and its fit to the job is apparent.
 It's attracting the buyer toward purchase.

-* Nice paper!
+* {% include components/icon-attraction.html %} Nice paper!
-* There's extra space for notes
+* {% include components/icon-attraction.html %} There's extra space for notes
-* My girlfriend and my mom will love this
+* {% include components/icon-attraction.html %} My girlfriend and my mom will love this
-* It's unique, you can't buy it in stores
+* {% include components/icon-attraction.html %} It's unique, you can't buy it in stores
-* I'll be able to cross off these gifts from my Christmas list
+* {% include components/icon-attraction.html %} I'll be able to cross off these gifts from my Christmas list
-* The price is fair
+* {% include components/icon-attraction.html %} The price is fair
+{: .forces }

 The Attraction force pulls the buyer toward the purchase, toward hiring the product.